Something happened on my journey back

 “How can I

-help, I am a doctor.”
+help?
+I am a doctor.”

 Except for

-the male attendants; all the female crews were Filipinos.
+the male attendants, all the female crews were Filipinos.
 There was one

 female passenger who can barely talk.
 After more than 30 years in the business

-protocol demand that we do.
-She had I was certain of having an acute bout of
+what is wrong.
+Experienced physicians often do not need to examine patients, but protocol demands that we do.
+I was certain of having an acute bout of

 bronchial asthma without even putting the stethoscope over her chest.